Inference for a Large Directed Acyclic Graph with Unspecified Interventions: Methodology

-{The proof of Proposition \ref{proposition:peeling} is deferred to Appendix \ref{proof:peeling}.} Intuitively, $V_{lj}\neq 0$ implies the dependence of $Y_j$ on $X_{l}$ through a directed path $X_l\to \cdots \to Y_j$, and hence that $X_l$ intervenes on $Y_j$ or an ancestor of $Y_j$.
+The proof of Proposition \ref{proposition:peeling} is deferred to Appendix \ref{proof:peeling}.
+Intuitively, $\mathrm V_{lj}\neq 0$ implies the dependence of $Y_j$ on $X_{l}$ through a directed path $X_l\to \cdots \to Y_j$, and hence that $X_l$ intervenes on $Y_j$ or an ancestor of $Y_j$.
 Thus, the instruments on a leaf variable are independent of the other primary variables conditional on the rest of interventions.
-This observation suggests a method to reconstruct the DAG topological order by sequentially identifying the leaves in the DAG and removing the identified leaf variables.
+This observation suggests a method to reconstruct the DAG topological order by recursively identifying and removing (i.e., peeling) the leaf variables.

-Next, we discuss the estimation of $\bm V$ and construction of $S$.
+Next, we discuss the estimation of $\bs V$ and construction of $\mathcal G_+$.